haleyhfeng/cmpe258-deep_learning/HW2/README.md

 **Part 2: AutoML Vision and Time Series Forecast**
 - Deployment of a vision model using automl to mobile device
-- Time Series Forecasting with the Cloud AI Platform and BQML
+- Time Series Forecasting with the Cloud AI Platform and BigQueryML

 Video Demo 2 includes walk-through of documentation and interactions with GCP Consoles https://drive.google.com/file/d/1aCFWA53MgqbmDuaGHqXOeED9Nf-Feji6/view?usp=sharing